Lake bloc picks bank deal advisor

 Bloc chairman, who is also Kakamega Governor, Wycliffe Oparanya said that they settled on Delloitte to offer advisory services to the bloc on plans to establish the bank for a period of at last one month.

-Oparanya disclosed that a number of established banks have so far expresed interest to become shareholders in the regional bank.
+Oparanya disclosed that a number of established banks have so far expressed interest to become shareholders in the regional bank.

 “Having gone through a proper procurement procedure LREB selected Delloitte to be our transaction advisor on the bank project.
 We expect the consultant to help us identify an appropriate bank that we can buy shares into,” he said.